-The pain scales used in hospitals and doctor’s offices may be a useful tool for people of average health, but they are utterly useless when it comes to conveying the pain experienced by those of us with fibromyalgia.
+The pain scales used in hospitals and doctor’s offices are a useful tool for people of average health.
+But they are utterly useless when it comes to conveying fibromyalgia pain.

 Pain experienced by fibromyalgia patients is different than what the average person experiences during a health crisis.
 Our pain isn’t short term or caused by something that can be fixed.